ReedorReed/reedDocs/docs/HTML/html-basics.md

 ```html
 <a href="https://christianreed.dk" target="_blank">Visit my site</a>
 ```

+We use _attributes_ in the `<a>`tag.
+Attributes usually come in name/value pairs like: _name="value"_ and the value is always inside qutation marks " ".

 - `href`: Specifies the url.
 - `target="_blank"`: Opens the url in a new tab.